Department of Labor Logo United States Department of Labor

 Average weekly wages in Missouri’s smaller counties

-Of the 108 counties in Missouri with employment below 75,000, Platte County reported the highest average weekly wage at $884 and Ozark County reported the lowest average weekly wage at $453 in the third quarter of 2018.
-(See table 2.)
+Among the 108 smaller counties in Missouri—those with employment below 75,000—Platte ($1,000) reported the highest average weekly wage in the state.
+Worth County ($495) reported the lowest average weekly wage in the state.

 Additional statistics and other information